pavelberanek91/MSDiff/README.md

 Link to Dr. Martin Lisal:
 http://www.icpf.cas.cz/en/user/lisal

-Application is create in python3 language with QT5, Matplolib, Scipy, Numpy libraries.
+Application is created in python3 language with QT5, Matplolib, Scipy, Numpy libraries.
 Currently the application is slowed in comparision to equivalent application in Fortran90 language without GUI.
 A numerical optimization with numpy/cython and object oriented implementation is need in future contributions.

 Feel free to use this app or contact the author (pavelberanek91@gmail.com) ... enjoy :)